 How does it work?

 The person carrying out the inspection will want to walk around your property on their own or with the housebuilder.
-You can look at the notes at the end and suggest anything you think needs adding.
+You can look at the notes at the end and suggest anything you think needs adding or altering.

 The inspection report is sent to you and the housebuilder with your permission.
 You can contact the housebuilder or ask the snagging services company to do it for you.